 - 5 GCSEs at grades 9 to 4 (A* to C), including English and maths, for an advanced apprenticeship

-- 4 or 5 GCSEs at grades 9 to 4 (A* to C) and college qualifications like A levels for a higher or a degree apprenticeship
+- 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent qualifications, for a higher or a degree apprenticeship